-There is a threat of terrorist attack in Denmark.
+- There is a threat of terrorist attack.
 There were two terrorist shooting incidents in Copenhagen in February 2015.
-Terrorists are likely to continue planning attacks in Denmark.
-Denmark's domestic terror threat level is 'significant'.
-Be vigilant in public places such as shopping areas, places of worship, sporting venues, public transport, airports and other transport hubs, and places of mass gathering.
+Terrorists are likely to continue planning attacks.
+Be alert in public places such as shopping areas, places of worship, sporting venues, public transport, airports and other transport hubs, and places of mass gathering.
 See Safety and security.

-Temporary border controls remain in place.
+- Temporary border controls are in place.
 ID checks apply at land and sea borders.
 Carry your passport and/or Danish residency permit when entering and exiting Denmark.
-See Entry and exit.
+See

 Entry and exit

-Denmark is a part of the Schengen Area, along with a number of other European countries.
-This allows you to enter Denmark without a visa in some circumstances.
+Denmark is part of the Schengen Area, along with a number of other European countries.
+This allows you to enter without a visa in some circumstances.
+Read the Smartraveller

-Embassy or Consulate of Denmark for up-to-date information.
+Embassy or Consulate of Denmark for the most up-to-date information.